-KS1 Home Learning (Red books)
+KS2 Home Learning (Red books)

-As in the Summer term of Y1, each fortnight the children will be asked to answer a question.
+Each week the children will be asked to answer a question.
 They can answer it in any format they wish.
 The idea is that they can approach it from a point of view that interests them.
 Please remember it does not matter how your child chooses to respond to the task or the format they choose.
 There is not a "wrong way".
 The most important part is the discussion as a family and your child's enjoyment of enriching their learning.

-Children can complete the tasks in any order they wish (please date the task chosen that fortnight).
+Children can complete the tasks in any order they wish (please date the task chosen that week).
 A few starting ideas of how it could be presented have been included on the questions sheet but please don't feel limited by it.
 Over the half term it would be a good idea to have a range of different products.
 Please encourage children to include a written format regularly.
 Please comment on the sheet in the front of your child's book about the task they have chosen to do.
 Question sheets can also be found on Home Learning section of the school website.

 The children can complete their work in this book or if the way they have interpreted it does not lend itself to paper they may want to bring something else in (e.g. a model they have made) or stick in a photo of their project (a play they have acted out, a place they have visited).
 It is important that the children ensure a high quality piece of work.
-However the questions should not be seen as projects.
+However the questions should not be seen as weekly projects.

 Home learning is due back on Thursdays.
-(Thursdays are dated at the front of the red book).
 An important part of the process is the time we spend in school sharing the children's home learning books on Fridays.
 This allows them to see a variety of interpretations and "magpie" ideas from others.

 There are endless ways in which the children could interpret the task; allow your child to use their imagination.
-Attached if a list of ways your child may like to present their home learning.
+Attached is a list of ways your child may like to present their home learning.